Stories

 Magalí

 Magalí, 29 years old, is a very kind person, her family as well, and the children are quite active and lively.
-When we (ADEHGUA staff) go to see their activity, the children always tell us how the pigs, ducks and chickens are doing or about how their mother’s sale of meat and vegetables is going.
+When the staff goes to see her activity, the children always tell us how the pigs, ducks and chickens are doing or about how their mother’s sale of meat and vegetables is going.
 The children show us where to find each of the animals and tell us what they do during the day.

 Magalí and her husband have 3 children: a 7-year-old daughter, and 4-year-old and 2-year-old sons.
 Her husband works on a farm, and also cuts and sells firewood and grows corn.